 To assess the occurrence of ASB and ASB SNVs in the human population, we consider the population minor allele frequencies (MAF).
 Table 1 shows the breakdown of the accessible and allele-specific SNVs in six ethnic populations (we combined the results for CHB and JPT) and allele frequencies.
 Yoruba from Ibadan, Nigeria (YRI) contribute the most to both ASE and ASB variants at each allele frequency category.
 The number of rare allele-specific SNVs (MAF ≤ 5%) is about two folds higher in the YRI than the other European sub-populations of comparable (CEU, FIN) or larger (TSI) population sizes (see ‘Methods’ for full explanation of population abbreviations).
 However, the percentage of allele-specific SNVs (in accessible SNVs) remain fairly consistent.
 In general, rare variants do not form the majority of all the allele-specific variants.
 For each category of allele frequency, the proportion of allele-specific SNVs detected (with respect to accessible SNVs) is fairly comparable across populations (CEU, FIN, GBR, TSI and YRI), with a slight enrichment of ASB SNVs and slight depletion of ASE SNVs as we go towards lower frequencies.

 To examine selective constraints in allele-specific SNVs, we then consider the enrichment of rare variants with MAF ≤ 0.5%.3,30 Figure 6 shows a shift of the allele frequency spectrum towards very low allele frequencies in all allele-specific and non-allele-specific SNVs, peaking at MAF ≤ 0.5%.
 We limit our analyses for ASE SNVs to only those found in CDS regions and ASB SNVs to only those found within known TF motifs (among the 708 non-coding categories in Supplementary File 1).
 In general, ASE SNVs are shown to have a greater enrichment of rare variants than ASB SNVs.
 This is probably due to the background of ASE SNVs being in genes versus ASB SNVs mostly in non-coding regions of the genome.
-Our results in Figure 6 show a statistically significant lower enrichment of rare variants in ASE SNVs as compared to non-ASE SNVs (Fisher’s exact test odds ratio=0.2, p<2.2e-16) but statistically insignificant higher enrichment of rare variants in non-ASB SNVs than ASB SNVs (Fisher’s exact test odds ratio=1.4, p=0.08).
+Our results in Figure 6 show a statistically significant lower enrichment of rare variants in ASE SNVs as compared to non-ASE SNVs (Fisher’s exact test odds ratio=0.3, p<2.2e-16) but statistically insignificant higher enrichment of rare variants in ASB SNVs than non-ASB SNVs (Fisher’s exact test odds ratio=1.3, p=0.2).
 This observation suggests that ASE variants may be under weaker selection than non-ASE variants.

 AS variants in TF binding motifs affecting TF occupancy